AntaresSimulatorTeam/antares-xpansion/docs/user-guide/2-Launching-an-Antares-Xpansion-optimization.md

 #### **`--simulationName`**

-This option enables to give a name to an ANTARES simulation.
-In the case of step-by-step running default value is `last`.
-This value indicate last ANTARES simulation.
+This option set the Antares_Simulator output directory that Antares-Xpansion should use to generate the xpansion problem.
+The default value is `last`, which means that the most recent run will be used.

 #### **`-m` `--method`**